 An event that started as the Salone del Mobile, over 50 years ago has expanded over the years, thanks to enterprising designers and creatives who saw scope for integrating 2,000+ exhibitors and 270,000 trade visitors, with smaller, more intimate, cutting-edge exhibits in the downtown area.
 Aided and abetted by the people Interni magazine, a distinguished design magazine that has been publishing a map and guide to these “fuori Salone” (Beyond the Salone) events for many years.

 In the Milan city center, you can check out the showrooms of the leading design names such as Alessi, Cassina, and Kartell.
 Milan Design Week also features new temporary occupants of well-known spaces, usually closed to the public.
-The elegant Palazzo Crespi in Corso Venezia housed a lovely Swarowski show this year and in 2015 provided a majestic backdrop for AirBnB’s exhibit.
+The elegant Palazzo Crespi in Corso Venezia housed a lovely Swarowski show this year provided a majestic backdrop for AirBnB’s exhibit.

 Each year, designers get more ambitious in conceiving of new premises where events can be held, Tom Dixon being one of them.
 A couple of years go, this leading British designer organized a dazzling display in a disused cinema.
 This time around, he opted for another picture palace.
 He managed to rent the entire shopping arcade, just off the super-central Via Manzoni.
 Each of the arcade’s shops was given over to one design store and, in the movie theater, Tom held events with IKEA, the Swedish bye-word for innovative, budget furniture and furnishings.